comdatek/comdatek.github.io/README.md

 - You can solve problems independently.
 - You have the motivation to familiarise yourself with new topics independently.

-More requirements can be found on the job posting on your website or Indeed.
+More requirements can be found on the job posting on our website or Indeed.